 McKinsey & Company.
 Ashutosh, Hastings, Murnane, Neuhaus, Automation in Logistics: Big Opportunity, Bigger Uncertainty, 2019. link

 DHL, Logistics Trend Radar, 5th Edition, 2020. link

-Goods Location in real time and with complementary information (for example, temperature, humidity, security control, replacement of containers) that permits more effective control of the goods in need of particular treatment.
+Cargo and Item Real Time Location and with complementary information like, temperature, humidity, security control, replacement of containers) that permits more effective control of the goods in need of particular treatment.

 Sources: CETMO and “Impacte de les KETs en la digitalització dels diferents àmbits del transport”, CENIT-CINESI – December 2020